 Our board as a whole has an active role in overseeing the company's management of risks.
-Our board regularly assesses the major risks facing the company and reviews options for their mitigation by reviewing information regarding accounting, operational, legal and regulatory, and strategic and reputational risks based on reports from senior management, including by our director of compliance, and our independent auditor.
+Our board regularly assesses the major risks facing the company and reviews options for their mitigation by reviewing information regarding accounting, operational, legal and regulatory, and strategic and reputational risks based on reports from senior management, including by our director of compliance, who reports to our general counsel and secretary, and our independent auditor.